 FREQUENTLY ASKED QUESTIONS

-What is CASA Child Advocates of Liberty/Chambers Counties?
+What is CASA of Liberty/Chambers Counties?

-CASA (Court-Appointed Special Advocates) of Liberty/Chambers Counties is the only recognized not-for-profit organization whose primary role is to train and supervise volunteers who are appointed by the court to speak on behalf of abused and neglected children.
+CASA (Court-Appointed Special Advocates) of Liberty/Chambers Counties is the only recognized not-for-profit organization whose primary role is to train and supervise Child Advocates who are appointed by the court to speak on behalf of abused and neglected children.
 CASA of Liberty/Chambers Counties is an affiliated member of the National CASA network with 933 chapters in all 50 states.

 What is a Child Advocate?

 Whenever a child is removed from their home by the authorities, the court appoints a Guardian ad Litem to speak for the child’s best interests in court.
 In Liberty/Chambers Counties, courts with this jurisdiction ask CASA to provide a trained volunteer Advocate.
-The CASA Advocate speaks for the child in court, and looks out for the best interests of the child including their medical welfare, psychological welfare, education, and housing.
+The Child Advocate speaks for the child in court, and looks out for the best interests of the child including their medical welfare, psychological welfare, education, and housing.

 What is the role of a Child Advocate?